 In their description they wrote about the park: This will be a new park in the growing suburbs on former Florida scrub land where Sandhill Cranes once were a common sight.
 Right then I knew I was going to include Sandhill Cranes in the mural.
 These birds are soo cool and I love seeing them!
 I didn’t want to do a normal scene with everything to scale.
 I dove back into one of my favorite things to do which is collage.
 I look through my photos and pulled a few of some Sandhill Cranes that live in my neighborhood.
 And some of the Beauty Berries & Spanish Needles (2 native plants to Central Florida) that grow in the nature preserve behind my house and play around with different layouts.

 In the park there is a concession building and my mural will be installed on a wall that is facing into the park.
-It will be installed in Spring of 2021.
+It will be installed in Spring/Summer of 2021.
 So I have a little bit of time to build this 330 sq. ft. mural.
 I will be using Daltile Natural Hues ceramic tiles and also creating handmade tiles with imprints of plants.
 I can’t wait to get started!